 ‘Oh, he’s not, don’t be mean.’
 I slap his arm, but I’m smiling.

 He’s probably right.

 ‘Somethings a bit off with him these days.’
-Alan’s voice is almost at a whisper, in case his voice carries on the wind.
+Alan said one day over the fence.
+His voice was almost at a whisper, in case his voice carries on the wind.
 We had both paused at that point, looked over at number twenty-five.

 The Jacaranda was long-dead, its bare branches twisted into the sky like a bleached coral fan.
 The star jasmine vine had taken advantage of the neglect, and choked a slow death to the passionfruit vine, which hung brown and limp over the rotting fence.
 The once-immaculately neat hedges were wild and pushing in all directions, obscuring the driveway path.
 The bottlebrush towered over the roof, pushing its branches against the guttering.
 The gutter had given way at one point and hangs down a foot or two from the roof.
 Black and white-grey lichen moss stained the brickwork where the water has shot off the end of the gutter and onto the wall for the past few years.

 ‘What’s his name?’
 I asked.
 ‘Maybe I’ll go and introduce myself one of these days, he looks like he might be lonely.’
 But Alan isn’t sure anymore, says it’s been years since he spoke to him, and at eighty-nine he’s lucky enough to remember his own name, let alone someone else’s.

 So now he’s just Number Twenty-Five.

 My husband loses interest in people watching, and starts to head inside, but I grab his arm to stop him.
 Number Twenty-Five has one last thing to do before he completes this nonsensical ritual of his.
 I know it’s coming.